The ResponseAbility Program

 STOLEN FROM AFRICVILLE

-SAY NO MORE PROGRAM
+SAY NO MORE

-REAL 2 REEL PROGRAM
+REAL 2 REEL

-Testimonials from students at Lakeshore Collegiate Institute who participated in the SFA "Real 2 Reel" after school film program/ peer support group.
-Students had the opportunity to visit the Remix Project recording studio as well as the Schools without boarders video editing suites.
+Testimonials from students at Lakeshore Collegiate Institute that participated in the SFA Real 2 Reel after school film program, peer support group.
+Students had the opportunity to visit the Remix Project recording studio as well as an editing suite at Schools Without Borders.